The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 March 1918

-"Autonomization" of the former imperial theaters.
-The theater for the first time begins to be called "Alexandrinsky" (with the prefix - "former") in relation to the Petrograd state drama troupe.
+"Autonomization" of former imperial theaters.
+For the first time, the theater began to be called “Alexandrinsky” (with the prefix “former”) in relation to the Petrograd state drama troupe.

 1919

-The theater receives the status of "academic" and is called the Petrograd State Academic Drama Theater (former Aleksandrinsky)
+The theater receives the status of “academic” and is called the Petrograd State Academic Drama Theater (formerly Alexandrinsky)

 1920

-The theater is a member of the Association of Academic Theatres.
+The theater is part of the Association of Academic Theaters.

-The theater is called the State Academic Drama Theater (Gosdrama).
+The theater is named the State Academic Drama Theater (Gosdrama).

 1922-1928

-The head of the theater is an outstanding Russian actor and theatrical figure Yuri Mikhailovich Yuryev
+The director of the theater is the outstanding Russian actor and theater figure Yuri Mikhailovich Yuryev

 1928-1933